Ghostproofing

 For the Women Left Wondering

 If you’re a woman who’s been ghosted—who’s felt the sting of silence after opening your heart—you are not alone.
+You are not “crazy” for needing closure.
+You are not “too sensitive” for being hurt.
+You are human.

-And you deserve a space to process that pain with others who understand.
+You deserve a space to process that pain with others who understand.

 LivingRoom will be offering group therapy sessions for women navigating ghosting and relational silence.